MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-optimization.md

 You can run dynamic optimization on demand on a host cluster.
 To do this dynamic optimization doesn't need to be configured on the parent host group.

 1. Open **Fabric** > **Servers** > **Host Groups**, and navigate the host cluster.
-2. To performing compute resource load balancing, click **Optimize hosts**.
+2. To perform compute resource load balancing, click **Optimize hosts**.
 To perform storage load balancing across cluster shared storage, click **Optimize disks**.

     **To Optimize hosts**: VMM performs a dynamic optimization review to determine whether VHDs can be migrated to improve load balancing in the host cluster.
 If migration of VMs can improve load balancing, VMM displays a list of VMs that are recommended for migration, with the current and target hosts indicated.
 The list excludes any hosts that are in maintenance mode in VMM and any virtual machines that are not highly available.